Sustainability Risk Reporting

 3. Align Reporting Objectives with Risk Monitoring

-Align the objectives of the sustainability risk reporting process with the existing risk monitoring process.
-Ensure that the reporting process captures the key sustainability risks monitored.
-Establish clear linkages between the identified risks, risk assessment methodologies, and the reporting framework to ensure consistency.
+Establish clear links between the identified risks, risk assessment methodologies, and the reporting framework to ensure consistency.

-Review the reporting framework requirements and identify the specific reporting elements that need to be linked with the risk monitoring process.
+Review the reporting framework requirements and identify the specific reporting elements that your entity must comply with at both entity and product level.
 Determine which sustainability risk metrics and indicators need to be reported and ensure they align with the existing monitoring metrics.

 4. Integrate Risk Monitoring and Reporting Workflows